Chapter 12: Laboratory Ventilation

 - For hoods with an air velocity monitor, check the monitor.
 Alternatively, a strip of lightweight paper (such as a Kimwipe) or a piece of yarn should be readily pulled inward when held at the face of the hood.

 - Operations that involve heating or volatilizing perchloric acid must be conducted in special perchloric acid hoods.
 These hoods contain water spray systems to wash down the interior of the hood, ducting, fan, and exhaust stack to prevent accumulation of explosive perchlorate crystalline material.
-Currently there are no approved perchloric acids hoods on the UNR campus.
+Currently there are no approved perchloric acids hoods on the University campus.

 - When possible, position the hood sash such that the glass is between the worker (especially the face) and the chemical source.
 Close the hood sash when not working in the hood.